lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 SConscript File
 ***************

-The SConscript defines the sources, targets, and how to build the targets.
-Sources are files that exist in the source code, such as Abaqus journal files.
-Targets are the outputs form executing the source files, and the methods used to build the targets are the SCons Builders.
-In this tutorial, we will build the geometry for a single element of a given material using the WAVES ``AbaqusJournal`` builder.
+The SConscript defines the sources, actions, and targets.
+Sources are files that exist in the source repository, such as Abaqus journal files.
+Actions define how to process source files, for example executing the Abaqus command.
+Targets are the outputs artifacts created by the action, such as an Abaqus model file.
+In this tutorial, we will build the geometry for a single element part using the WAVES ``AbaqusJournal`` builder.

 .. todo::

-    * In the ``tutorial_01_geomtry`` folder, create a file called ``SConscript``
+    * In the ``tutorial_01_geometry`` folder, create a file called ``SConscript``
     * Use the contents below to create the first half of the file

 .. admonition:: SConscript